 High Notes

 “The Grammy awards that you see on stage?
-Those are just props…the real ones come in the mail much later.”
+Unfortunately those are just props…the real ones come in the mail much later.”

 Ron Korb would know.
 Not only did he attend the Grammys this past February, but he was part of Masa Takumi’s team that won Best Global Music Album at the ceremony.